Kasdjono/code-refactor-Horiseon/README.md

 - fixed the "search engine optimization" function in the nav bar @ top of screen
         - added an "id" function that links the search engine optimization section to the link in the nav bar

+- adjused code for the large image for the uppper half of the screen
+        - put the source for the image in html file instead of css file
+        - changed it to <figure> instead of <div>